andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/Kyr/awesome-list) - It should be a summary for npm/GitHub/etc researching for different libs .
 - [awesome-algofairness](https://github.com/kyrcha/awesome-algofairness) - A curated list of awesome algorithmic fairness resources.
 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
-- [awesome-learning](https://github.com/L53317/awesome-learning) - A list of topics of interest, including AI, Robotics, Physics, Mathematics, control and some useful tools in these areas.
 - [ansible-free-tutorials](https://github.com/labex-labs/ansible-free-tutorials) - [Ansible Free Tutorials]-Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.
 It includes its own declarati.
 - [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Practice Big Data Free Tutorials | This repo collects 16 of free tutorials for Big Data.
 Big Data is a critical field in today's data-driven world.
 This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
 Perfect for beginners, it provides a syst.
 - [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - [C Free Tutorials]-C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that map efficiently to typical machine instructions.
 It has found lasting use in .